SemanticPriming/SPAML/01_Ethics/README.md

 Individual ethics requirements for each lab can be found here: <https://osf.io/ycn7z/>

-Here is a link to an overall document that shows the PI, teams, and summarized ethics documents here: [Lab Summary](https://github.com/SemanticPriming/SPAML/blob/master/05_Data/summary_tables/irb_lab_summary.csv)
+Here is a link to an overall document that shows the links to each document, and other method information summarized here: [Lab Summary](https://osf.io/ty4hp).

 File information: